tangowithcode/tango_with_django_2/manuscript/chapter3.md

 You'll now notice within your workspace is a directory set to the name of your new project, `tango_with_django_project`.
 Within this newly created directory, you should see two items:

--   another directory with the same name as your project, `tango_with_django_project`; and
+-   `tango_with_django_project`, another *nested directory* with the same name as your main project directory (argh!); and
 -   a Python script called `manage.py`.

-For the purposes of this tutorial, we call this nested directory called `tango_with_django_project` the *project configuration directory*.
+For the purposes of this tutorial, we call the `tango_with_django_project` nested directory the *project configuration directory*.
 Within this directory, you will find four Python scripts.
 We will discuss these scripts in detail later on, but for now, you should see:

 -   `__init__.py`, a blank Python script whose presence indicates to the Python interpreter that the directory is a Python package;
 -   `settings.py`, the place to store all of your Django project's settings;